geosolutions-it/geoserver/geoserver/doc/en/user/source/webadmin/index.rst

 In each of these pages that contain a table, there are three different ways to locate an object: sorting, searching, and paging.
 To alphabetically sort a data type, click on the column header.
 For simple searching, enter the search criteria in the search box and hit Enter.
 And to page through the entries (25 at a time), use the arrow buttons located on the bottom and top of the table.

+**These pages are shown to administrators, and users that have data admin permissions.**

 Services
 --------